Imperial College London

 Summary

-Prior to this, Majid was a postdoctoral researcher in SoftLab, university of Bristol, where he introduced multiple artificial muscle technologies.
-For example, he developed a new class of electric actuators with a gigantic force amplification, the highest contraction among any actuation technologies (> 99.8%), and a power density equivalent to human muscle.
-Majid was awarded his PhD in BioRobotics from Scuola Superiore Sant'Anna with the highest honor, receiving the Italian Institute of Technology scholarship, where he developed various electromechanical and bioelectrochemical energy harvesting and self-powered sensing technologies.
+Prior to this role, Majid served as a postdoctoral researcher in SoftLab at the University of Bristol, where he introduced multiple artificial muscle technologies.
+Notably, he developed a new class of electric actuators with gigantic force amplification, the highest contraction among any actuation technologies (> 98%), and a power density equivalent to human muscle.
+Majid earned his PhD in BioRobotics from Scuola Superiore Sant'Anna with the highest honors, receiving the Italian Institute of Technology (IIT) scholarship.
+During his doctoral studies, he delivered multiple electromechanical and bioelectrochemical energy harvesting and self-powered sensing technologies from nano to macro scales.

 Research interests: